Tufts College Experience

 All students are required to attend Orientation, which will begin at 5:00pm on June 30.
 During Orientation, we will review the overall program schedule, discuss policies and safety, and answer questions.
 Students will also have the opportunity to confirm their course schedules and staff will be on-hand to address any issues.

-Residential Students will get the full Tufts University experience by spending their 6 weeks living in on-campus in one of Tufts Undergraduate dorms: Harleston Hall!
+Residential Students will get the full Tufts University experience by spending their 6 weeks living in on-campus in Tufts Undergraduate dorms: Carmichael and Wren Halls!
 Tufts partners with Summerfuel, a well-known provider of High School summer programming, to provide top quality residential and social experiences for its students.
 Rooms are air-conditioned, 24/7 security and hospitality is available, and accessible rooms are available upon request.

 Bedrooms will be doubles on a common hall.
 Halls are divided by gender and age and students are grouped into smaller communities known as Resident Advisor groups.
 Roommates and RA groups are determined based on the pre-program housing questionnaire and taking into account age and geographic diversity.
 Full bedding and towels will be provided and will be replaced weekly.
 Wi-Fi is available throughout campus.